-You should receive a vaccination card that tells you what COVID-19 vaccine you received, the date you received it, and where you received it.
-Bring this card to your second appointment when you get the second vaccination.
+Make sure you receive a COVID-19 vaccination card that tells you what COVID-19 vaccine you received, the date you received it, and where you received it.
+Bring this card to your next appointment when you get the second vaccination.
 You should try to get your second vaccination at the same location that you received your first vaccination.

 You will be turned away if:

-- You do not bring your photo ID and proof that you live or work in LA County.
+- You do not bring your photo ID.

 - You received a first vaccination other than the Pfizer-BioNTech COVID-19.